Skip to content

 Event properties

-Event properties refer to the properties that you set for custom events and purchases.
-These event_properties can be used in campaigns with action-based delivery as well as Canvases.
+Event properties refer to the properties that you set for custom events and purchase events.
+These event properties can be used in campaigns with action-based delivery as well as Canvases.

 In the first Message step following an Action Path, you can use event_properties related to the event referenced in that Action Path.
 You can have other steps (that are not another Action Paths or Message step) in between this Action Paths step and the Message step.
 Note that you’ll only have access to event_properties if your Message step can be traced back to a non-Everyone Else path in an Action Path step.

-event_properties can be used in the first full step in an action-based Canvas using the original workflow, even if the full step is scheduled.
+• event_properties can’t be used in scheduled full steps.
+However, you can use event_properties in the first full step of an action-based Canvas, even if the full step is scheduled.

 Analytics